Mutton flaps

 Mutton flaps, or breast of lamb, are an inexpensive cut of meat from a sheep.

-Consisting of a sheep's lower rib meat, mutton flaps are considered a low-quality cut in Western countries, unlike to pork and beef ribs.
+Consisting of a sheep's lower rib meat, mutton flaps are considered a low-quality cut in Western countries, as opposed to pork and beef ribs.
 They have been described there as a "tough, scraggy meat", if not properly prepared.
-Their high fat content has also contributed to their unpopularity in many Western countries, although they are widely used as döner meat in Europe.
+Their high fat content has also contributed to their unpopularity in many Western countries, although they are widely used as gyro meat in the United States.

 Mutton flaps are a staple in the South Pacific where their high fat content has been linked with the development of obesity problems.
 In 2000, Fiji banned their import.
-On July 1, 2020, Tonga banned the import of mutton flaps from New Zealand, claiming their consumption plays a major role in increasing obesity among the population.
+On 1 July 2020, Tonga banned the import of mutton flaps from New Zealand, claiming their consumption plays a major role in increasing obesity among the population.

 Method of cooking

 In Indonesia, a similar cut of meat called breast of goat is cooked by cutting it into pieces and grilling using skewers.
 This dish, called sate kronyos, is especially popular in Bantul, Yogyakarta.